rfennell/AzurePipelines/README.md

 For details of how to build and deploy these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki/Build-Tasks)

 ## Included Tasks in the Repo##
+For more details of how to use these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)

 - Typemock - A task that uses TMockRunner to wrapper the running of the standard VSTest console enabling Typemock Isolator based tests within TFS vNext build.
 - UpdateWebDeployParameters - Update the contents of a singleSetParameters.XML file using tokenised environment variables